-- Are all wiring and connections correct? - Are all nuts and bolts securely tightened?
+- Are all wiring and connections correct?

+- Are all nuts and bolts securely tightened?

+- If the servomotor has an oil seal, is the seal undamaged and is the servomotor oiled?

 Note: When performing trial operation on a servomotor that has been stored for a long period of time, perform the inspection according to the procedures described in 1.7 Inspection and Maintenance.